Disco Ball

 Frequently Asked Questions About Large Venues for 100 Guests

-Which neighborhoods have the highest concentration of 100-person venues in this collection, and does location affect the vibe significantly?
+Which neighborhoods have the most venue options for a 100-person event, and does location affect the vibe?

-Which venues in this collection are best suited for a corporate event of around 100 people that needs AV capabilities?
+Which venues are best for corporate events around 100 people that need AV or presentation capabilities?

 Customer Reviews